Introduction

 - Choose the automation you created from the dropdown list

-You can now associate multiple automations in a Powell Teams template to trigger multiple events.
+You can now associate multiple automation in a Powell Governance template to trigger multiple events.
 Note: there is no order in the automation executions, all are launched at the same time.

 - Save the changes

-Associate your Powell Teams automation to your tag:
+Associate your Powell Governance automation to your tag:

-Go to your tags and edit or create a new one; you will find an option to associate existing automation to your tag.
+Go to your tags and edit or create a new one; you will find an option to associate existing automation with your tag.

 Step 3: Action the trigger or wait for the automation to be triggered

-Depending on the type of trigger you chose, you can trigger the automation manually if the trigger is awakened after the application of a template, after an approval request, or a tag value change.
+Depending on the type of trigger you choose, you can trigger the automation manually if the trigger is awakened after the application of a template, after an approval request, or after a tag value change.

 Find the Microsoft documentation explaining how to use an HTTP webhook with Logic Apps.